Tommy Pham Player Props: Diamondbacks vs. Twins

-Tommy Pham, with a slugging percentage of .357 in his past 10 games -- including one home run -- will be in action for the Arizona Diamondbacks against the Minnesota Twins, with Kenta Maeda on the mound, August 5 at 7:10 PM ET.
+On Sunday, Tommy Pham (batting .143 in his past 10 games) and the Arizona Diamondbacks face the Minnesota Twins, whose starting pitcher will be Dallas Keuchel.
+First pitch is at 2:10 PM ET.

-He had a one-hit showing in his last game (1-for-4) against the Twins.
+He had a hitless performance in his most recent game (0-for-3) against the Twins.

 Tommy Pham Game Info & Props vs. the Twins